 There are two mobile network providers in Bhutan: B-Mobile SIM and TashiCell.
 Ask your local guide to help you purchase a SIM on arrival, but make sure you unlock your phone before you insert the SIM card.
-2G and 3G connectivity are available throughout the country, and WiFi is available in most hotels in major cities.
+2G, 3G, and 4G connectivity are available (and 5G is in the works), and WiFi is available in most hotels in major cities.

 Connectivity might be touch-and-go, but in a country that is still largely disconnected from the outside world, this is one of the best things about traveling in Bhutan.

 A dzong is an ancient fortress with towers, courtyards, temples, and administrative offices.
 Before entering a dzong you need to dress appropriately.
 You can't wear jeans, wrap your jacket around your waist, or have your jacket unbuttoned or unzipped.
 No hats, shorts, short skirts, flip-flops, or t-shirts can be worn inside.
 Travelers aren't expected to wear the traditional kira, but you should make sure your clothing covers your arms and legs.